cncf/kubernetes-community-days/planning/registration.md

 * Set up hidden ticket types for sponsors, organizers, speakers, etc
 * Create access codes for hidden ticket types

-IMPORTANT: Attendee email or direct-contact information should never be visible on the website or given out to vendors.
+IMPORTANT: Attendee email or direct-contact information should never be visible on the website or given out to vendors UNLESS there is a directt opt-in for sponsor communications by the attendees via the registration form (not with a pre-marked box).
+See the above spreadsheet for an exmaple.
 We value privacy and anti-spam.